 1. DK The Dog Encyclopedia Reference Book

-- Extensive breed coverage: Offers information on a wide range of dog breeds for thorough research
+- Extensive breed coverage: Offers information on a large number of breeds for broad research needs

-- Visual organization: Features clear images and structured content for easy navigation
+- Visual organization: Clear images and structured layout make it easy to browse

 - Suitable for all ages